alexa-dev-hub/alexa-skills/README.md

 ## Contributing

-### Guidlines for adding content.
+Detailed guidlines can be found in **[CONTRIBUTING.md](https://github.com/alexa-dev-hub/alexa-skills/blob/master/CONTRIBUTING.md)**.

 Once you fork and clone the repo, you are supposed to add/change information in one of the following 2 folders, depending on your role:

 - _skills-by-the-community_
 - _skills-by-the-team_

 Make a folder by your name and a `about_me.md` file containing relevant information about you.
 Add Skills, Blogs etc. in this folder.
 Commit, Push and make a PR.

 ## Code of Conduct